 General guideline for eating in Summer

 Eat more raw – Raw foods cool and clear heat, which can be a blessing in the Summer.
 If you have a relatively strong digestion and aren’t treating a health condition add some raw into your diet.
 However, don’t overdo it on the raw.
-If you’ve ever been one of clients or students you will know that I sometimes but heads with raw food enthusiasts.
-Too much cold or raw foods will overly chill the digestive system causing contraction and tightness (cold causes spasms and contractions) ultimately your body will have to work harder to try to warm your food up to digest it.
+If you’ve ever been one of my clients or students you will know that I sometimes but heads with raw food enthusiasts.
+Too much cold or raw foods will overly chill Spleen and the digestive system causing contraction and tightness (cold causes spasms and contractions) ultimately your body will have to work harder to try to warm your food up to digest it.
 Asian medicine wisdom holds that the Stomach and Spleen (the major rulers of digestion) are like a cauldron and too many overly cold foods will put out the digestive fire or vitality, causing digestive issues.
 Throughout the world, even in the hottest of climates cooked foods and soups are eaten in the hottest months – they are just adapted with the seasonally available foods, eaten at room temperature and more raw may be present during the Summer months.

 Because Summer is the season of Fire (Yang), we need to nourish Yin and fluids which can easily be burnt up by Summer’s Fire.
 Simple translation–water or any food with a high water content will nourish Yin.
 Let’s take a look at the specific energetics of some Summer foods.

 Consider a cleanse or modified diet – Nutritionally this is a good time to do a gentle cleansing or fasting, with raw vegetables and fruit juices.
-Cleanses and fasts should be highly personalized based on your goals and physical needs–and there are times when they aren’t appropriate at all.
+Cleanses and fasts should be highly personalized based on your goals and physical needs and current state of health, and there are times when they aren’t appropriate at all.
 Check with your practitioner to see if this is an option for you.